 Once children are fluent with the doubles facts, they can work on Near Doubles.
 This strategy is sometimes referred to as Doubles Plus One, Doubles Plus Two, or Using Doubles.
 Using this strategy emphasizes the relationship between facts.
 If a child knows that 6 + 6 = 12, we want them to understand that 6 + 7 is just one more, so it must be 13.
 Again, using concrete and pictorial representations helps build this understanding.

-You will also see how that Kindergarten skill of being about to decompose numbers in different ways supports this strategy.
+You will also see how the Kindergarten skill of being about to decompose numbers in different ways supports this strategy.
 In this little activity for Near Doubles, one addend is decomposed to make a double fact.

 One important note.
 There’s not just one way to use doubles.
 For example, one child might think about one more than 6 + 6 to solve 6 + 7.
 But another might think of one less than 7 + 7 to solve the same problem.
 That’s the beauty of using a strategy-based approach–children will use them in the way that makes the most sense to them!
 We want to be careful about imposing structure and rules when using strategies for adding and subtracting.

 In Kindergarten, children should work extensively to master all the combinations for the numbers up through 10.
 Ten is a special number in our place value system, so knowing that 7 + 3 = 10 helps children understand that 17 + 3 = 20.
 And that if I have 47, it’s 3 more to the next ten (50).
 And 470 + 30 = 500.
 You get the idea.

 My friend Kris Graham made several short videos showing math games that can be played with only a deck of cards.
 Kids will love this Pyramid Ten game!